 Those planning to purchase a single admission to a spring 2019 concert may wish to purchase a 2019-2020 SCCCA Membership, thereby gaining admission also to those 4 subscription concerts.

 Spring will conclude with a public concert – no admission fee for anyone – by Pianist Wan-Chi Su and Cellist Evan Drachman from the Piatigorsky Foundation of New York.
 This concert will be at Kellogg Sr High School, #2 Jacobs Gulch Road in Kellogg, at 2 pm on Sunday April 28, 2019.
 Ms. Su has toured extensively through Asia, Europe and the US, especially along the east coast.
 Mr. Drachman has performed twice for SCCCA, each time with a different pianist.
 He is the grandson of Gregor Piatigorsky, namesake of the Foundation.
 Regular attendees will recall his interesting descriptions of the music being performed.
 This is a recital-length event, ending about 3:15 pm.
 School Outreaches are currently being planned.

 The Piatigorsky Foundation’s mission is to make live classical music a part of the fabric of everyday life for underserved communities throughout the United States.

-Copyright © 2019 Shoshone County Community Concert Association, All Rights Reserved.
+Copyright © 2022 Shoshone County Concert Association, All Rights Reserved.